 We invite submissions of proposals that will engage conference attendees in collaborative discussion, especially those that help educators address the core concepts and practices contained in the following documents:

 - National Research Council’s Framework for K-12 Science Education

 - K-12 Next Generation Science Standards

 - Vision and Change for Undergraduate Biology Education

-The conference accepts proposals for three formats, four curriculum topics and three pedagogical areas.
+The conference accepts proposals for three formats and four pedagogical areas.
 Please review and determine which option best fits the information for your presentation.
 Please note:

 - While your presentation may be focused on a particular audience grade level, please be prepared to address all grade levels in your session.